-Looking for anime attractions in Tokyo?
+Looking for anime attractions in Tokyo and beyond?

 The best part?